gazalle/Parks-Picnic/README.md

   * `/api/parks?distance=3`

-  **Getting available groups with selected parks** Since this route is protected therefore a token must be added to the request header
+  **Getting available groups with selected parks**
+  * Since this route is protected therefore a token must be added to the request header.
+[You get the token after login or sign up]
 * **URL**

   * `/api/parks/:parkId`
+   * Set following options in POSTMAN headers section
+  * `Authorization: Token [tokenValue]`
+  * `Content-Type: application/json`

 * **Method:**

   * `GET`

 * **Success Response:**